frc8840/8840-utils/README.md

 #### • `frc.team_8840_lib.utils.controllers`

 This folder contains the `EncoderInformation` and `MotorInfo` class which are used to reformat some information from motor/encoder sensors.
 (A bit useless now, but can be expanded on in the future to provide better info.)
 It also contains the `SCType` enum, which is used to specify the type of speed controller.
 This is used in the `ControllerGroup` class.
 (I need a better name for it, but yeah.)
+More centered on swerve drive, it has the Pigeon class which can support both the Pigeon IMU and the Pigeon 2.0.

+#### · · `frc.team_8840_lib.utils.controllers.swerve`

+This folder contains all utility classes for swerve drive.
+A lot of code from this was adapted/is from [Team 364's Swerve Drive](https://github.com/Team364/BaseFalconSwerve) and [Team 3512's Swerve Drive](https://github.com/frc3512/SwerveBot-2022).
+Credit goes to them for much of the code.

 #### • `frc.team_8840_lib.utils.controls`